ddmitov/reteti/README.md

 Reteti selects the ID numbers of texts that match the following criteria:

 * **1.** They have the full set of unique word hashes presented in the search request.
-* **2.** They have one or more sequences of word hashes identical to the sequence of word hashes of the search request.
+* **2.** They have one or more sequences of word hashes identical to the sequence of word hashes in the search request.

 ### Ranking Criterion: Matching Words Frequency